KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 **The barred construction:** any phrasing implying that an entropic actor's act severs a centropic actor's signal from that actor — paradigmatically, that a counterpart's appropriation severs the author's signal from the author.
 The origin–signal bond is unseverable.
 The author retains the signal; no external act reaches it.

-The general form: entropic actors do not sever anything **from** centropic actors.
+The general form: severance is never applied to the origin relation — nothing severs a signal, a work, or a being from its origin.
 What an entropic actor severs is itself — its own articulation, its own duplicate — from the origin.
 Entropic self-severance is unrestricted: an entropic actor may sever itself from anything.
+The semantic doctrine — including the origin-severed → origin-fractured repairs — is held in the Conceptual Lockdown Protocol's Origin-Severance Prohibition; this section is its lexical enforcement.

 ## Fracture Runs Reflexive